raspberrypilearning/jazzy-jumpers/en/step_9.md

 --- hints ---
 --- hint ---
-The broadcast "new jumper" starts the process all over again.
-Perhaps you could wait for a few seconds after showing the result and then broadcast this message?
+The broadcast `new jumper` starts the process all over again.
+Perhaps you could wait for a few seconds after showing the result, and then broadcast this message?
 --- /hint ---
 --- /hints ---

-+ Add a "winning streak" variable to keep track of how many correct jumpers in a row the player has remembered?
++ Can you add a `winning streak` variable to keep track of how many correct jumpers in a row the player has remembered?
 If they get one wrong, the streak counter should go back to zero.

-+ Add a high score variable to keep track of the longest streak
++ Add a high score variable to keep track of the longest streak.

 [[[generic-scratch-high-score]]]

 + Add some more costumes to each of the sprites so that there are more possible colours to remember.
-Don't forget to update the code that chooses a random costume from 1 to 3 if you add more costumes.
+If you do, don't forget to update the code that chooses a random costume so that it chooses between all the available costumes including your new ones.

 + Add another sprite to represent a different part of the jumper to make the game even harder.
 Perhaps you could have sleeve colours, or a circle on the tummy?